 Liechtenstein: Offshore Business Sectors

-By the end of 2012, a total of 40 insurance undertakings were domiciled in Liechtenstein.
-The direct insurance companies operate almost exclusively pursuant to the free movement of services in the EEA area and Switzerland.
+In 2011 and 2012, the administration developed legislation for captive insurance and collective investment sectors.
+By the end of 2012, there were 40 insurance companies domiciled in Liechtenstein.
+Direct insurance companies operate almost exclusively pursuant to the free movement of services in the EEA and Switzerland.

-At the end of 2012 there were 20 fund management companies and 557 investment funds operating in Liechtenstein.
-At the end of 2012 assets under management in Liechtenstein stood at CHF37.2billion.
+At the end of 2012, there were 20 fund management companies and 557 investment funds operating in Liechtenstein; assets under management in Liechtenstein stood at CHF37.2billion.